 Symmetry such that an organism is similar if divided in half along any plane.
-A common trait of organisms that are slow or non-motile, and experience an environment that is fundamentally similar in every direction.
+A common trait of organisms that are slow or non-motile and experience an environment that is fundamentally similar in every direction.
 On Old Earth and most other life-bearing planets most such organisms are microscopic, like radiolarians, since larger organisms experience a distinct up and down direction.
-However, larger planktonic life forms in very deep atmospheres or oceans, and some floating neogens in microgravity environments may show polar symmetry.
+However larger planktonic life forms in very deep atmospheres or oceans and some floating neogens in microgravity environments may show spherical symmetry.
 Compare with bilateral symmetry or radial symmetry.